DHTMLX/docs-diagram/docs/api/editor/itemsdraggable_property.md

 @example:
 const editor = new dhx.DiagramEditor(document.body, {
-    type: "org", //  or "mindmap" mode
+    type: "org", //  org" or "mindmap"
     itemsDraggable: false,
 });

 @descr:

+The property works in org chart and mindmap modes.
 The moved item is dragged with all its children items.
-The property works in org chart and mindmap modes.

 @changelog: